top of page

 T: All right your Lordship?

-B: What? sorry - you must not be so forward young lady - I am now your Lord and the Master of this manor! (gets over his indignation quickly) - please, stay standing - Welsh huh?
-We have quite different manners and tea-times here in Notts - now, Lucy, a flat-faced Warwickshirewoman, will explain my quirks and requirements
+B: What? sorry - you must not be so forward young lady - I am now your Lord, and the Master of this manor! (gets over his indignation quickly) - please, stay standing - Welsh huh?
+We have quite different manners and tea-times here in Notts - now, Lucy, a flat-faced Warwickshirewoman, will explain my requirements and quirks

 B: To the scullery you Welsh witch!
-Jesus save us (shocked at Taffy's boldness - and looks more than once at her beautiful eyes and fairy ankles) - well!!
+Jesus save us (is shocked at Taffy's boldness - and looks more than once at her beautiful eyes and fairy ankles) - well!!
 OFF with you!

 Taffy smiles and boldly bows in an attempt at charming rustic humour - which goes not unappreciated